-Anna Georgiadis has served as our Vice President of Global Human Resources since November 2019 and served in the same role at Venus Concept Ltd. from September 2018 until November 2019.
+Anna Georgiadis has served as the Company's Chief Human Resources Officer since February 2023.
+Previously, Ms. Georgiadis served as the Company's Vice President of Global Human Resources since November 2019 and served in the same role at Venus Concept Ltd. from September 2018 until November 2019.
 Prior to joining Venus Concept, Ms. Georgiadis served as Senior Director of Telecom and Sales Enablement at Loblaw Companies Limited (OTCMKTS:LBLCF) where her responsibilities included human resources, training, internal communications, sales enablement and P&L responsibilities in various business units, from January 2008 until September 2018.
 Ms. Georgiadis earned a Bachelor of Arts from the University of Toronto and holds a Certificate in HR Management from the Human Resources Professionals Association.